stamkovs/online-shop/README.md

    ![docker-run-configuration-older-IntelliJ](https://user-images.githubusercontent.com/17550473/102815019-f7380d80-43cb-11eb-9fb9-18281620c651.PNG)

 ***
-* If none of these options are working for you, one final approach is to run the mssql-docker via command line/terminal window considering you have entered the SA_PASSWORD value and the mountLocation as mentioned previously.
+* If none of these options are working for you, one final approach is to run the mssql-docker via command line/terminal window.
-   * Open the online-shop project, and from the root directory enter the following commands in terminal:
+   * First find and open the file **docker-compose.yml**.
+Its located in the online-shop-application module under resources directory.
+   * Replace the **{SA_PASSWORD}** with the password for the SA user you setup previously.
+   * Replace the **{mountLocation}** with your prefered mount location under the C:/ drive.
+   * From terminal navigate to the location where the **docker-compose.yml** is located with the cd command and run the following command:
-   * > cd \online-shop-application\src\main\resources && docker-compose up
+   * > docker-compose up

     After a few moments you should see something like this in this console:
 ```sh
  Starting up database 'tempdb'.
 2020-10-12 11:52:20.86 spid10s     The tempdb database has 2 data file(s).